 - Curl each of your middle fingers down over the ring fingers.

 - Extend your thumbs and the index and little fingers; bring their respective ends together.

-I'm looking forward to my next "Mudras for Modern Life" workshop in London - on Sun, 12th Feb at Yotopia in Covent Garden.
+The next "Mudras for Modern Life" workshop in London

 The London OM Yoga Show is an annual event that has been Europe’s largest yoga phenomenon since its inception in 2003.
 It claims to be “the total yoga experience under one roof “.
 Although it ostensibly strives to bring together the yoga community with the promise that “You will find everything you need for your yoga practice together with inspirational products for a healthy lifestyle”, many people see ‘products’ as being the key word.
 Each year I notice that fewer yoga schools are represented – almost no individual yogis had stands, as they did in the early days when teachers were offered the option of small inexpensive individual tables.